 The key lies in moving your audience to action

 Look for a good start and a good ending, and take your pitch to the next level.
-And now, it’s time to get started!
+Take a look at the interactive pitch templates we have for you.
+Put your knowledge into practice and communicate effectively with your audience.
+Now, it’s time to get started!